Frequently Asked questions

 A: The pond is stocked with rainbow and brown trout.

-Q: Can I keep the fish I catch?
+Q: Can we keep the fish we catch?

-A: No, the pond is catch-and-release only.
+A: No, the Fish Pond is catch-and-release only.
 There are enough losses each year from predation and other causes to keep the numbers in check and require annual restocking.

-Q: What kind of lures can I use?
+Q: What kind of lures can we use?

-A: Because angling in the fish pond is catch-and-release, single barbless hooks are required in order to avoid injuring the fish.
+A: Because angling in the Fish Pond is catch-and-release, lures with single hooks are required in order to avoid injuring the fish.

 Q: Why aren't we feeding the fish anymore?